bpete616/PositiveNegativeTest/README.md

 ##🔹 Courses
 Mountainland Technical College - *Software Quality Assurance*

-In this fast paced program I learned about testing techniques in Manual and Automated testing and how to apply these testing techniques to testing tools like JavaScript, WebDriverIO, Chrome DevTools and Jira to build and execute Manual and Automated Tests.
+In this fast paced program I learned about testing techniques, functional and non-functional in Manual and Automated testing and how to apply these testing techniques to testing tools like JavaScript, WebDriverIO, Chrome DevTools and Jira to build and execute Manual and Automated Tests.
 ## 🔹 Skills
 - JavaScript (beginner)
 - Postman for API and HTTP validation